 “Assessing progress and achievement in the 3-15 broad general education is fundamental to taking forward high-quality learning for all.”
 (Education Scotland, 2012, p4)

-In June, you will receive a Summary of Attainment, through which we will report on your child/ren’s progress within a level of Curriculum for Excellence.
-For each area of the curriculum, the summary will contain the following information:
+Through written reports we will inform you of your child/ren’s progress within a level of Curriculum for Excellence.
+The summary will contain the following information:

-- Progression within the current level (Beginning to learn, Some Progress, Good Progress or Very Good Progress) * Please see 1 below.
+- Progression within the current level (Beginning to learn, Some Progress, Good Progress or Very Good Progress) – for each area of the curriculum. * Please see 1 below.
 (This is based on national CfE expectations within the EL Curriculum Frameworks) Teachers are describing where learners are in their journey.

-- An indication as to whether learners are on track, off track or excelling with their planned learning.
+- An indication as to whether learners are on track, off track or excelling with their planned learning – for each area of the curriculum.
 This is about the rate of progress with their learner journey and whether that rate is appropriate to them.
 See 2 below.

-- Effort, behaviour and homework (Excellent, Good, Satisfactory, Needs Improvement).
+- You will also see an overall grade for effort, behaviour and homework (Excellent, Good, Satisfactory, Needs Improvement).
 See 3 below.